Suspect in Blaze Bernstein murder returned to scene of crime, prosecutors say

 The suspect accused of killing Ivy League student Blaze Bernstein returned to the park where the 19-year-old's body was found, prosecutors said on Wednesday.

-Samuel Woodward, 20, was under surveillance in the days after Bernstein, who was home in California on break from University of Pennsylvania, was reported missing on Jan.
+Samuel Woodward, 20, was under surveillance after Bernstein, who was home in California on break from University of Pennsylvania, was reported missing on Jan.
 3, Orange County District Attorney Tony Rackauckas said during a press conference.

 Rackauckas added that prosecutors had "absolutely not" ruled out the possibility that Bernstein's death was the result of a hate crime but gave no indication that was the case.